AirTag for Field Service

 Fleet GPS trackers cover the vehicle half of that at $150+ per tracker, $5–$25/month per vehicle in cellular, and a day of installation per van.
 Toolkits and diagnostic equipment usually don't get covered at all — the per-unit cost doesn't survive multiplication across 40 tools.

-AirTag plus TagLogger handles vehicles, toolkits, and shared equipment on the same platform at $29 per item, no cellular bill, no install.
+TagLogger handles vehicles, toolkits, and shared equipment on the same platform: Find My-compatible tags starting at $15 hardware with a $10/tag monthly service that drops to $7.50/tag/mo at 80+ tags (live pricing), no cellular SIM, no install.
 For a 10–100 vehicle fleet, that's what flips the economics — tracking every asset that matters is suddenly an affordable call instead of "pick which vehicles we care most about."

 What to track with AirTags in field service